rackerlabs/docs-developer-blog/_posts/2018-06-06-Avoid-row-chaining-in-a-database.md

   ``V$SYSSTAT`` view.
 - To remove chained rows, set a higher PCTFREE value by using the alter table move command.

+### Conclusion:

+I/O is the main culprit for Oracle database performance issues.
+If a database is having row chaining issues , the process needs to traverse more database blocks to complete the task, which in turns degrades the database performance.
+By removing row chaining, we can reduce the number of blocks that the Oracle processes need to traverse.

+Send us any questions you may have on this topic by commenting on this post.

 One of the sources for this post is:
 [https://www.akadia.com/services/ora_chained_rows.html](https://www.akadia.com/services/ora_chained_rows.html)